 Most public pension plans operate using a basic model: employees contribute through an automatic paycheck-deduction, the employer pays its annual required contribution, and the combined money is invested and earns interest which earns more interest.
 When a public employee retires, he or she begins receiving a monthly check.

 Public pensions are pre-funded.
-Retiree benefits are not being paid on a pay-as-you-go basis out of state and local governments’ general revenues, but rather from pension trust funds.
+Retiree benefits are not paid on a pay-as-you-go basis out of state and local governments’ general revenues, but rather from pension trust funds.
 That is, a significant portion of the assets needed to fund pension liabilities is accumulated during an employee’s working life and then paid during the participant’s years in retirement.

 The topics listed at left are the areas that NASRA conducts and collects research and data for its members.
 Click on a menu item to learn more.